529 College Savings Plan

 Qualified Educational Expenses

-What are qualified educational expenses?
+qualified educational expenses

 What you can spend 529 plan money on is broad.
 In general qualified educational expenses included tuition, room and board, technology, special needs resources, and school supplies.